Please email Peter for copies of these working papers: firstname.lastname@example.org

 Note: This project was funded by a grant from the Russell Sage Foundation.

 Besbris, Max, Jacob Faber, Peter Rich, and Patrick Sharkey.
-“The Geography of Stigma: Experimental Methods to Identify the Penalty of Place.”
-Chapter draft for Audit Studies: Behind the Scenes with Theory, Method and Nuance, ed.
+“The Geography of Stigma: Experimental Methods to Identify the Penalty of Place.” in Audit Studies: Behind the Scenes with Theory, Method and Nuance, ed.
 Michael Gaddis.
-Anticipated publication in 2017.
 New York, NY: Springer.
-Under Review.
+Under review, anticipated publication in Fall 2017.

 The United States remains a spatially segregated nation by many measures including race, income, wealth, political views, education, and immigration status.
 Scholars have, for many years, grappled with questions stemming from spatial inequality and have come to recognize the neighborhood in which an individual lives as a socially organizing unit of space, predictive of many individual-level outcomes.
 The mechanisms that underlie the relationship between neighborhoods and outcomes for residents, however, remain relatively underexplored.
 In this chapter, we show how the use of audits and field experiments can help uncover one such mechanism—place-based stigma in social interactions.
 Specifically, we describe the methodology of a previous study (Besbris et al. 2015) that revealed how signaling residence in a poor community of color negatively affected sellers’ ability to attract buyers in a classified marketplace.
 We focus on the study’s operationalization of neighborhoods and show how future research can use non-individual-level treatment characteristics such as units of space.
 Doing so helps us better understand the causal relationship between space and individual-level outcomes, as well as better parse the effects of individual-level variables versus non-individual-level variables, which are often conflated in non-experimental research.
 We close by suggesting the implementation of field experiments in testing for effects at other geographic scales, such as metropolitan area, state, region, country, or continent.